Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

-As an advocate and writer who focuses on people with disabilities, I know that talking to a person with autism spectrum disorder may seem daunting for people who have not yet had the opportunity to meet someone who is on the spectrum.
-Here are some tips and things to know that can help make such a conversation more comfortable for everyone.
+As a writer who focuses on people with disabilities, I know that talking to a person with autism spectrum disorder (ASD) may seem daunting for people who have not had the opportunity to meet someone on the spectrum.
+Here are some tips and things to know that can help make a conversation more comfortable for everyone.

 - Difficulty in understanding other people's viewpoints

 - Are distracted or may experience sensory overload in environments with background noise, strong smells, flashing lights or multicolors and patterns

 When people with autism were growing up, these issues probably interfered with their abilities to interact and relate to others.
 They may experience these issues: